-Please remember when booking your Mobile DJ most in Sussex.
-Surrey & Hampshire you are paying for their experience and have an talent to provide the right music for you and your party!
-The disco is probably the most important part of the function and can make your event really special.
-It may look easy but being an all-round entertaining DJ who can read the room and play the right tunes at the right time takes experience.
+Below are a few tips on booking a Mobile Disco & a Wedding DJPlease remember when booking a Mobile Disco & a Wedding or Party DJ, you are paying for their experience and expertise to provide the right music for you and your party!
+The Party DJ & disco is probably the most important part of the function making your event really special.
+It may look easy, but being an all-round entertainer who reads the mood and plays the right tunes at the right time takes experience.

+1: Available for my planned date?
 Established DJs can be booked up for months if not years in advance for key dates in the calendar.
 So the secret here my friends, as soon as you have booked the venue, look to book your wedding DJ as soon as possible!

 8: Should your DJ Play Requests & Playlist?
+Yes and Yes!

-Most mobile DJ's will have a back-up plan and bearing in mind this is a one in a hundred thousand senario your DJ will have a network of fellow DJ's to get your event covered, plus it would be in his best interest to send a DJ of the same quality as himself...
+9: illness or not able to make it on the day?
+Most mobile DJ's will have a back-up plan and bearing in mind this is a one in a hundred thousand scenario your DJ will have a network of fellow DJ's to get your event covered, plus it would be in his best interest to send a DJ of the same quality as himself...

+10: Lastly - If possible, book directly!
 Some Mobile Discos in etc may sub contract jobs to fellow DJ's.
 Check that the DJ you are booking is the DJ that will be turning up at your event.
 If you going to book through an agency or use the in-house DJ at hotels etc, ask when the DJ is playing next so you can check them out first!